-I’ll never forget that bleak January day when my father died.
+I will never forget that bleak January day when my father died.
 It was very hard to believe in the resurrection as I watched the undertakers carry his lifeless corpse away in a body bag.

 But imagine this scene.
 You are an unborn child who has lived in cozy but cramped quarters with your twin for nine months.
 But now you both are experiencing tremendous pressure, and your twin is squeezed through a narrow opening leaving you alone in the darkness.
+From your point of view, there is nothing but trauma followed by emptiness.

 Now think of it from the point of view of little one who just was squeezed through the bottleneck of the womb.
 He has to learn to breath the air of this new world.
 His eyes now must adjust to blinding light and his skin to much cooler temperatures.

 But what if he was born premature?
 What if his body was not ready for this new, challenging environment?
 What if he emerged from the womb with a dangerous infection?
-Would he not have to stay in an incubator in the hospital for a while until he was infection-free and strong enough to endure the challenges of life on planet earth?
+Would he not have to stay in an incubator in the hospital for a while until he was infection-free and strong enough to cope with the challenges of life on planet earth?

 These days remind us that love is stronger than death, that Christ’s death for us means that our beloved deceased who believed in Christ are very much alive.
 They may be among those whose lungs breathe the exhilarating air of heaven and whose eyes gaze upon the glory of God.
 In this case, they help us through their prayers.